Matheusutino/PeanuteSegmentation/README.md

 For better results, I believe that it would be necessary to employ more robust techniques that go beyond the traditional segmentation approach.

 Finally, despite the aforementioned problems, I achieved the highest grade in the class for this project, demonstrating that segmenting objects by color using traditional computer vision techniques is indeed not a simple task.

+## Note

+The .ipynb file is too large to be displayed on GitHub.
+If you would like a quick preview of the file without downloading it, please access: https://colab.research.google.com/drive/1r0lxHrhD9yri6ytPHyBZ4gCZW-S1BSA8?usp=sharing